“Hope smiles from the threshold of the year to come, whispering, ‘it will be happier’…”

 Today on the threshold of a New Year, I’m optimistically making resolutions.
 Lots of them.
 A whole ‘to-do’ list of hope-filled resolutions that include:

-- Doing at least one purely selfless community-minded thing a week – like volunteering and making charitable donations and buying extras for the food bank
+- Making charitable donations and buying extras for the food bank

 - Reading more